Information about our services for patients and families.Find out more

 Please note that St Barnabas House cannot accept any responsibility for accident, injury, loss or damage as a result of your event.
 We therefore strongly recommend that you check that you have adequate insurance and that you take all reasonable steps to ensure the safety of all concerned.
 You will also need to check any third-party supplier’s public liability insurance.

-You can download our risk assessment template to help you recognise the potential risks and hazards that your event may bring, and how you can minimise them.
+You can download one of our risk assessment templates to help you recognise the potential risks and hazards that your event may bring, and how you can minimise them.